lijierr/jlli6t.github.io/_posts/2018-03-23-Landed-Brisbane.md

 layout: post
 title: Landed brisbane
 subtitle: The first day in brisbane
-image: /prof_pic.jpg
 ---

-The first day here in Brisbane.
+The first day in Brisbane.
 Are you

 Ruby is a simple and powerful object-oriented programming language, created by Yukihiro Matsumoto (who goes by the handle “Matz” in this document and on the mailing lists).